 C. Foreign Object Debris (FOD) Walk-Down participation is required of all competitors at the culmination of events at ACU-4.
 All competitors will clean up their grid and paddock areas and move their vehicles outside of the ramp area immediately following course clean-up, and will congregate along the water.
 Upon direction, all competitors will walk as a line through the course, grid and paddock areas and collect all trash and other foreign objects (bolts, plastic, car parts, etc).
 Early dismissal prior to completion of the FOD walk-down is only allowed with the permission of two club officers.
 Participants that leave prior to the FOD walk-down without permission will have their runs disqualified.

 D. Classing Clarifications will be arbitrated in accordance with current SCCA Solo Rules with the Vice Presidents of Competition serving as the Protest Chiefs and Board of Directors serving as the protest committee.
 Penalties will be determined by the Board of Directors, which may elect lesser penalties such as reclassing competitors to appropriate classes.

-E. Junior Kart/Engine Policy.
-Due to the very close proximity of the Junior Kart grid to grid and paddock at Pungo and ACU4 events, no vehicles may be in motion in the adult competitor grid while Junior Karts are running without the explicit permission of a safety steward.
+E. Junior Kart/Engine Policy: No vehicles may be in motion in the adult competitor grid while Junior Karts are running without the explicit permission of a safety steward.

-- Events which reach their caps will only have 3 runs per competitor guaranteed unless time allows for additional runs as determined by the Board of Directors during the event.
+F. Events at certain locations may be capped(typically 100-150) due to site location/size/etc. Events which reach their caps may only have 3 runs per competitor guaranteed unless time allows for additional runs as determined by the Board of Directors during the event.